The dos and don’ts of sales prospecting

 As a salesperson, one of your primary job responsibilities is to understand what the market needs.

-Trends shift for a reason and you’re the first point of contact of the brand you’re representing.
+Trends shift for a reason, and you’re the first point of contact for the brand you’re representing.

-Along with honing your product knowledge, studying and being attentive to your customer’s needs is an important part of the department’s day-to-day operation.
+Along with honing your product knowledge, studying and being attentive to your customers’ needs are important parts of the department’s day-to-day operation.

 Identifying the needs and wants of a customer is fairly easy.
 If you did your prospecting right, you’d already have some sort of idea of differentiating these.